 On November 16, 2023, the Company announced positive topline results from the Phase 2b ReNeu trial of mirdametinib in NF1-PN.
 The ReNeu trial enrolled 114 patients in two cohorts (pediatric and adult) across 50 sites in the United States.
-The primary endpoint was confirmed objective response rate (ORR), defined as $\geq 20\%$ reduction in target tumor volume as measured by MRI and assessed by Blinded Independent Central Review (BICR).
+The primary endpoint was confirmed objective response rate (ORR), defined as \geq 20% reduction in target tumor volume as measured by MRI and assessed by Blinded Independent Central Review (BICR).
 As of the data cutoff date of September 20, 2023, 52% (29/56) of pediatric patients and 41% (24/58) of adult patients had BICR confirmed objective responses within the 24-cycle treatment period (cycle length: 28 days).
 An additional pediatric patient and two additional adult patients achieved confirmed objective responses after Cycle 24 in the long-term follow up phase of the trial, where patients continue to receive mirdametinib treatment.
-Median best percent change from baseline in target tumor volume was -42% and -41% in the pediatric and adult cohort, respectively.
+Median best percent change from baseline in target tumor volume was -42% and -41% in the pediatric and adult cohort.
+Respectively.
 As of the data cut-off, the median duration of treatment was 22 months in both the pediatric and adult cohorts.
 Median duration of response was not reached in either cohort.
 Pediatric and adult patients in the ReNeu trial also experienced statistically significant improvements from baseline in pain, quality of life, and physical function, as assessed across multiple patient-reported outcome tools.
 Mirdametinib was generally well tolerated in the ReNeu trial, with the majority of adverse events (AEs) being Grade 1 or Grade 2.
 The most frequently reported AEs were rash, diarrhea, and vomiting in the pediatric cohort and rash, diarrhea, and nausea in the adult cohort.
-25% of pediatric patients and 16% of adult patients experienced a Grade 3 or higher treatmentrelated AE.
+25% of pediatric patients and 16% of adult patients experienced a Grade 3 or higher treatment-related AE.
 We believe the results from the ReNeu trial demonstrate a compelling clinical profile and potentially transformative benefit across measures of both safety and efficacy.
-With these data, we believe mirdametinib has the potential to be the best-in-class therapy for children and the first approved treatment for adults with NF1-PN.
-We plan to submit a New Drug Application, or NDA, for mirdametinib to the FDA in the first half of 2024.
-Additional data are expected to be presented at an upcoming medical conference in the first half of 2024 and to be submitted for publication in a peer-reviewed journal.
+Whith these data, we believe mirdametinib has the potential to be the best-in-class are expected to be presented at an upcoming medical conference in the first half of 2024 and to be submitted for publication in a peer-reviewed journal.